Landscaping - Loaders

-- Use seat bar and fasten seat belt if the tractor has a roll-over protective structure (ROPS).
-(Do NOT wear a seatbelt if the tractor does NOT have a ROPS.)
+- Use seat bar and fasten seat belt if the tractor has a roll-over protection structure (ROPS).

 - Keep your feet on the pedals when operating the loader.

-- Keep other people away from work area.
+- Keep other people away from the work area.

 - Drive with caution and check behind you before backing up.